 Oscillator: I'm suggesting an Intellijel Dixie 2+ (US$230).
 This is a workhorse analog VCO with the features people typically want, from a good Canadian company that I like to support.
-The most obvious way to upgrade this would be to just get another one and have two - then you'd be well on your way to a two-voice synthesizer, or could just build a more elaborate sound in a single voice.
+The most obvious way to upgrade this would be to switch to a dual analog oscillator, like the North Coast Synthesis Middle Path (US$500).
+You could also just get a second Dixie 2+.
+Either way, you'd be well on your way to a two-voice synthesizer, or could just build a more elaborate sound in a single voice.
 But depending on the kind of sound you want to achieve, another idea would be to swap the analog Dixie for a digital oscillator like the Klavis Twin Waves (US$250) or Mutable Instruments Braids (discontinued by the original manufacturer, but probably available on the used market or in someone else's version based on the published plans).

 LFO: Adding modulation to the voltage-controlled parameters of oscillator and filter modules really makes the sound come alive, and you need a low-frequency oscillator for that.
 I'm suggesting my own MSK 010 Fixed Sine Bank (US$205) as an LFO module; with eight independent outputs it can keep many things moving at once.